Open Records Policy

 Paper copies will be $0.25 per page per side.
 If mailing is requested, the cost of postage will be charged.
 If "True and Correct Certification" is requested, an additional charge of $1.00 per record will be added.
 The County will require prepayment if the total fees are estimated to exceed $100.
 No fee will be charged for redaction.

 The County will make a good faith effort to provide the requested public records as promptly as feasible.
 County employees shall cooperate with those requesting to review and/or duplicate original County documents while taking reasonable measures to protect County documents from the possibility of theft and/or modification.

-The Business Manager shall review all written requests for access to public records.
-Within five business days after receiving a written request to access public records, the Business Manager shall respond to all such requests in a manner consistent with Act 3 of 2008, the Open Records Law.
+The Open Records Officer shall review all written requests for access to public records.
+Within five business days after receiving a written request to access public records, the Open Records Officer shall respond to all such requests in a manner consistent with Act 3 of 2008, the Open Records Law.